Measles Shots Aren't Just For Kids: Many Adults Could Use A Booster Too

 "This recommendation is intended to protect those who may have received killed measles vaccine, which was available in 1963-1967 and was not effective," according to this Q & A on measles from the CDC.

-Since few people born in the 1960s likely have their vaccination records handy, many may be uncertain as to whether they got the ineffective vaccine or were later vaccinated with the newer version.
+Since few people born in the 1960s are likely to have their vaccination records handy, many may be uncertain as to whether they got the ineffective vaccine or were later vaccinated with the newer version.
 In addition, women of any age who are considering pregnancy should make sure their MMR vaccinations are up to date, according to the CDC.

 If you're uncertain of your immunization status, it's safe, with a few exceptions, to go ahead and get an MMR shot now to minimize your chances of getting measles.
 And that's the point: As an adult, you're likelier to develop complications from the illness, which can include pneumonia and brain swelling, health officials say.